-Now in its second year, the 50 Best BBVA Scholarship is a scheme that provides a unique opportunity for an aspiring cook to work alongside some of the finest chefs and gain experience in award-winning kitchens with three stages in restaurants across the world.
+The 50 Best BBVA Scholarship, now in its third year, is a scheme that provides a unique opportunity for an aspiring cook to work alongside some of the finest chefs and gain experience in award-winning kitchens with three stages in restaurants across the world.

-Lee was selected following a three-stage judging process that involved written and video submissions and interviews, and to which host chefs Julien Royer, Clare Smyth and Jorge Vallejo, as well as BBVA representatives, had an input.
-The two runners-up for the scholarship will be given the opportunity to intern at a restaurant in their region.
+Wong was selected through a three-stage judging process overseen by the 50 Best team that involved written and video submissions and interviews, and to which host chefs Mauro Colagreco, Leonor Espinosa and Luke Dale-Roberts, as well as BBVA representatives, had an input.

-Since 2018, over 1,200 ambitious cooks from 74 countries have applied for the scholarship.
+In 2019 and 2020, over 1,100 ambitious cooks from 81 countries have applied for the scholarship.
 Below is an infographic relative to the 50 Best BBVA Scholarship.